andsom/hello-world/README.md

 hello-world
 ===========

-Hi, Humans!
+Hello, hello

 Andrew here.
 I am absolutely new to coding.
-I like to eat mediterrean and Japanese cuisine.
+I like to hummus and yakitori.